brainlife/docs/docs/cli/upload.md

 I will upload my dataset by using the following command, given the id of my project and datatype of my dataset:

 ```
-$ bl dataset upload --t1 t1/t1.nii.gz    \
+$ bl dataset upload \
     --project 5afc2c8de68fc50028e90820   \
     --datatype neuro/anat/t1w \
     --desc 'My t1 weighted image' \
     --subject 12345 \
     --session 1 \
+    --t1 t1/t1.nii.gz \
+    --meta t1/t1.json \
     --tag "t1" \
     --tag "image"
 ```

 Notice that I supplied `--tag` twice to add more than one search tag to my dataset.
-This works the same way with `datatype_tags`.
+This works the same way with `datatype_tags`. --meta is optional but you should point to any "sidecar" json if you have one

 You can upload datasets by specifying a single directory containing all of the files for its associated datatype (using `--directory`).
 However, you can also specify the path for each individual file id, as is done above (`--t1 t1/t1.nii.gz`, where `--t1` is the file id and `t1/t1.nii.gz` is the file to upload).